nickytonline/source.nickytonline.github.io/src/pages/blog/2019-01-19-is-2019-the-year-of-typescript.md

 There's even a [horse_ts](https://twitter.com/horse_ts) Twitter account now.
 It's not too hard to guess who it is, but I still find it pretty funny.

-"So if you’ve been a holdout (like me, to be honest), 2019 is definitely the year to learn TypeScript.", @kball quote from https://zendev.com/2019/01/15/frontend-development-topics-to-learn-in-2019.html
+"So if you’ve been a holdout (like me, to be honest), 2019 is definitely the year to learn TypeScript.", [KBall](https://twitter.com/kbal11) quote from https://zendev.com/2019/01/15/frontend-development-topics-to-learn-in-2019.html

 Share your thoughts on the [mirrored post on dev.to](https://dev.to/nickytonline/is-2019-the-year-of-typescript-18p2)